Finalist for the Gender Equality Award 2019.

 Deloitte: Gender equality drive focuses on actions and attitudes of senior management

-- Increase in the proportion of females identified for promotion to director in the last year
+- Increase in the proportion of females identified for promotion to director in the past year

 - 19% of partners are women, up from 14% in 2014